Ensono/Amido.Ecommerce.UI.Federated/README.md

 // Terminal 3
 npm run header:dev
 ```
-Once the servers have successfully compiled vist `http://localhost:3000/app` to access the application.
+Once the servers have successfully compiled visit `http://localhost:3000/app` to access the application.

 ### Production

-To run the application in production mode replace the `dev` command with `serve`:
+To run the application in production mode replace the `dev` command with `watch`:
 ```
 // Terminal 1
-npm run app-shell:serve
+npm run app-shell:watch
 ```

 ## Testing